Eligibility to Work in the UK

 This is by no means an exhaustive list of documents which can be used as supporting evidence and for more details, you should visit the Home Office’s website.

-Things to Watch out for
+Things to Watch Out for

 It’s important that, as an employer, you adopt a recruitment policy which includes everybody and is consistent for all job applicants and employees.
 If you assume incorrectly that a foreign national does not have the right to live and work in the UK, you run the risk of being prosecuted under the UK’s discrimination laws.